ASDK20003U Data Governance: Law, Ethics and Politics

 The increasing datafication of the world brings with it a range of ethical, legal, and political challenges.
-From the ethics of individual privacy to legal frameworks such as GDPR and legislation regulating tech giants, new data governance issues surface rapidly in the age of social big data.
-This course introduces students to key legislation, as well as political and ethical debates concerning the governance and security of data in public and private domains.
-Students are also taught how to collect, process and store data in compliance with ethical codes and legal frameworks.
-The course provides students with the necessary knowledge and skills regarding data protection and data management, complementing the social data science and programming skills they acquire in the other courses on the Master’s degree programme in Social Data Science.
+From the ethics of data privacy to legal frameworks such as GDPR and legislation 22 regulating tech giants, new data governance issues surface rapidly.
+This course introduces students to key legislation, as well as political and ethical debates concerning the governance and security of data.
+Students are taught how to make data collection and processing ethically sound and legally compliant, providing them with the necessary knowledge, skills, and competencies regarding data protection and data management, complementing the social data science and programming skills they acquire on the other courses on the Master’s degree programme in Social Data Science.

-- Account for ethical, legal and political aspects and consequences of the collection and use of social big data for a given administrative or commercial purpose.
+• Account for ethical, legal, and political aspects and consequences of the collection and use of data for a range of administrative, scientific, and commercial purposes.

-- Understand key legal and social science concepts, ideas, and debates pertaining to the use of social big data in private and public contexts, including the ethical debates regarding the use of algorithms and machine learning (e.g. FATE: Fair, Accountable, Transparent & Ethical).
+• Explain key legal and social science concepts, ideas, and debates pertaining to the use of different types of data in private and public contexts, including the ethical debates regarding the use of algorithms and machine learning (e.g. FATE: Fair, Accountable, Transparent & Ethical).

-• Demonstrate insight into the content and implications of national and EU legal frameworks for data collection, usage and storage (i.e. GDPR).
+• Demonstrate insight into the content and implications of national and EU legal frameworks for data collection, processing, and storage (i.e., GDPR).

-- Explain and evaluate the quality of own as well as others' use of methods, datasets and analytical approaches in relation to the ethical, legal and political consequences of data governance.
+• Evaluate the quality of own as well as others people’s use of methods, datasets, and analytical approaches in relation to the ethical, legal, and political aspects of data protection.

-- Comply with and navigate existing key legislation, rules, and ethical frameworks for personal data management and governance, including GDPR.
+• Navigate and understand existing key legislation, rules, and ethical frameworks for personal data management and governance, especially GDPR.

-- Critically assess possibilities and risks associated with uses of data in implementing data governance policies and rules in organizations and institutions based on frameworks from social science and law.
+• Critically discuss possibilities and risks associated with the use of data when implementing data governance policies and rules in organizations and institutions based on frameworks from social science and law.

 500 pages mandatory, plus 200 pages of non-mandatory literature, selected by the teachers.
 Literature will be in the form of articles, book chapters, blog posts, guidelines, and policy documents.